MKaramen/COGIP-app/README.md

 # Accounting application of the COGIP
-A team project with MVC about PHP
+A team project with MVC about PHP at Becode

 ## Table of contents
 * [Team](#Team)